When does the MASt course start?

-The MMath is only open to students at Warwick, and is a four year undergraduate course that ends with the award of the MMath degree.
+MMath is the fourth year of a 4 year programme for BSc student are Warwick.
 Students on the MMath can leave after three years with a classified BSc (undergraduate) degree, or stay for the final year and obtain the classified (integrated masters) MMath degree.

 What is the difference between the MASt and the MSc?

 Both are postgraduate qualifications at the master's level.

 The MASt course runs from October to June, and incorporates a research project as 25% of the final mark.
 The MSc runs for the whole academic year and incorporates a longer dissertation that counts as 50% of the final mark.

 One advantage of the MASt course is that results are available by early July, so any conditional offers of further study can be taken up well in advance of beginning of the University year in September/October.